Defining Project Scope: What’s In, What’s Out

 Software teams often complain about scope creep.
 But how do you even represent scope on a software project?

 Every software team talks about scope, and project team members often complain about unending scope creep.
 Unfortunately, the software industry lacks a uniform definition of these terms, and the requirements engineering literature lacks clear guidance on how to represent scope.
-This article presents some definitions and describes three techniques for defining the scope boundary: the context diagram, the use case diagram, and feature levels.
+This article presents some definitions and describes several techniques for defining scope on software projects.

 Vision and Scope

 The vision and scope document is a key software project deliverable.
 Other terms for such a high-level guiding document are project charter, marketing requirements document, and business case.
 Vision and scope are two related concepts.
 I think in terms of the product vision and the project scope.
 The product vision is:

 A long-term strategic concept of the ultimate purpose and form of a new system.

 Chapter 5 of my book Software Requirements, 3rd Edition describes how to write a concise and focused vision statement using a keyword template.
 We can then define the project scope as: